polterguy/phosphorusfive/plugins/p5.io/README.md

   src:Foo bar text file
 save-file:/foo-bar/foo-bar-inner/foo2.txt
   src:Foo bar text file

-copy-folder:/foo-bar/
+// Then copying the folder we created copy-folder:/foo-bar/ dest:/foo-bar-2/

-  dest:/foo-bar-2/
+// Before finally, we move the original folder we created above

-// We could also have used [rename-folder] here move-folder:/foo-bar/ dest:/foo-bar-new-name/
+// BTW, we could also have used [rename-folder] here move-folder:/foo-bar/ dest:/foo-bar-new-name/
 ```